 The adrenals are tiny glands located near the kidneys.
 When a dog experiences stress, normal adrenal glands will produce extra cortisol to help the body adjust to the physiological effects of stress.
 However, the body cannot continue to function normally if it cannot produce enough cortisol.
 The water and electrolytes in the body get out of balance, leading to serious illness.

-Addison’s disease is relatively uncommon in dogs.
+Addison’s disease is most common in young to middle-aged dogs.
 It is much less common than the opposite condition in dogs, Cushing’s disease, which causes an overproduction of cortisol.